-Administrator may initiate one or more of the following:

-- 1. Consultation with the District Discipline Supervisor - 2.
-Lunch Detention - 3.
-Referral for a substance abuse or mental health assessment - 4.
-Referral to PBIS team for Tier 2/3 Intervention - 5.
-Referral to Restorative Justice Practitioner - 6.
-Referral to Student Support Specialist for behavior support and management - 7.
-Restricted Activity/Privileges (such as extracurricular activities, dances, celebrations) - 8.
-Re-teaching/Practicing Expectations - 9.
-Saturday/evening school - 10.
+- 2. Administrator may initiate one or more of the following: - a.
+Consultation with the District Discipline Supervisor - b.
+Lunch Detention - c.
+Referral for a substance abuse or mental health assessment - d.
+Referral to PBIS team for Tier 2/3 Intervention - e.
+Referral to Restorative Justice Practitioner

+- f.
+Referral to Student Support Specialist for behavior support and management

+- g.
+Restricted Activity/Privileges (such as extracurricular activities, dances, celebrations)

+- h.
+Re-teaching/Practicing Expectations

+- i.
+Saturday/evening school

+- j.
 Use Restorative Practices